 BC Place is a multi-purpose stadium located at the north side of False Creek, in Vancouver, British Columbia, Canada.
+It is

-It is owned and operated by the BC Pavilion Corporation (PavCo), a crown corporation of the province.
+owned and operated by the BC Pavilion Corporation (PavCo), a crown corporation of the province.
 It is currently the home of the BC

-Lions of the Canadian Football League (CFL) and Vancouver Whitecaps FC of Major League Soccer (MLS) as well as the BC Sports Hall of Fame.
+Lions of the Canadian Football League (CFL), Vancouver Whitecaps FC of Major League Soccer (MLS) and the annual Canada Sevens (part

 Winter Olympics and 2010 Paralympics which Vancouver hosted.

-The stadium opened on July 8, 1983 and was built as an indoor structure with an air-supported roof, the largest of its
+The stadium opened on June 19, 1983 and was built as an indoor structure with an air-supported roof, the largest of its

 extensive revitalization, the centrepiece of which was replacing the inflatable roof with a retractable roof supported by cables.

 Once construction was completed, the stadium's new roof was also the largest of its type.

-The Marion Malkin Memorial Bowl, or Malkin Bowl, is an outdoor theatre in Stanley Park, Vancouver, British Columbia, Canada.
+The Marion Malkin Memorial Bowl, or Malkin Bowl, is an outdoor theatre in Stanley Park, Vancouver, British Columbia,

+Canada.
 Built in 1934, it was originally a two-thirds-size replica of the Hollywood Bowl.
 Allard de Ridder, then conductor of the

 Vancouver Symphony Orchestra, was largely responsible for convincing W.H.
 Malkin, a former mayor of Vancouver, to build the theatre

 as a summer concert venue for the VSO.
-Malkin endowed the theatre in memory of his wife.
+Malkin endowed the theatre in memory of his wife, Marion.

 Malkin Bowl is home to Theatre Under The Stars, or TUTS.